wso2/docs-mi/en/docs/develop/customizations/creating-custom-inbound-endpoint.md

-# Creating a Custom Inbound Endpoint
+# Create a custom inbound endpoint

 WSO2 Micro Integrator supports several inbound endpoints.
 However, there can be scenarios that require functionality not provided by the existing inbound endpoints.
 For example, you might need an inbound endpoint to connect to a certain back-end server or vendor specific protocol.